feliperohdee/use-unit-graph/README.md

 - **Collection Management**: Group nodes and edges with efficient indexing
 - **Serialization**: Save and load graphs in compressed format
 - **TypeScript Support**: Fully typed API for better development experience
+- **PageRank Algorithm**: Find most influential nodes in your graph using the PageRank algorithm

 ## Installation